juliankrispel/draft-js-flowtype-docs/readme.md

 Returns **ContentState?**

+##

+Copyright (c) 2013-present, Facebook, Inc.
+All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
+An additional grant of patent rights can be found in the PATENTS file in the same directory.

+##

+Copyright (c) 2013-present, Facebook, Inc.
+All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
+An additional grant of patent rights can be found in the PATENTS file in the same directory.

+##

+Copyright (c) 2013-present, Facebook, Inc.
+All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
+An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## SecondaryClipboard

 Some systems offer a "secondary" clipboard to allow quick internal cut and paste behavior.
 For instance, Ctrl+K (cut) and Ctrl+Y (paste).

+##

+Copyright (c) 2013-present, Facebook, Inc.
+All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
+An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## hasEdgeWithin